The road to business nirvana (and how content plays its part)

 Learn from the Met Office’s content story

-Come and hear the Met Office’s transformational content journey at the next Bristol Content Group meet up on Thursday 19th October at Prophecy Unlimited.
-Simon Swan, digital strategy and transformation lead, will be sharing his experiences of using content as a catalyst for digital transformation – get one of the last few remaining Bristol Content Group tickets here.
+Read about the Met Office’s transformational content journey.
+Simon Swan, digital strategy and transformation lead, shares his experiences of using content as a catalyst for digital transformation – Digital Transformation Done Right – lessons from the Met Office’s Content Story

 “By enabling content creation from experts within the business, Simon has taken the Met Office on a transformational journey – one from which many can learn.”